swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 {% video url="/videos/cardupdatr-sso-animation.mp4" /%}

-CardUpdatr is a simple way for cardholders to select the merchants they'd like to update, and then monitor the jobs as they progress.
-The challenge with CardUpdatr is there is a significant barrier where the cardholder must enter their entire credit card, address, and contact info.
-Many financial institutions would prefer a CardSavr integration that streamlines this process, but may not want to invest the initial effort to build a user interface.
+Ad mentioned above, leveraging an [SSO Microservice](/integrations/sso-microservice) to collect card and billing address data creates a much better experience for your cardholders.

-In this case, the integrator will want to implment the [SSO Microservice](/integrations/sso-microservice) from which the cardholder credentials (grant and card id) can be retrieved and passed into the CardUpdatr component.
+When running SSO, the cardholder credentials (grant and card id) can be generated and passed into the CardUpdatr component using any of the above techniques.

-### Handing off Credentials to CardUpdatr

-Once your application has the necessary information from the SSO microservice, the application can hand off the credentials to CardUpdatr.
-There are two ways to accomplish this: redirection or via the CardUpdatr configuration objects.

 ## CardUpdatr Configuration

-There are three configuration objects can be used to customize your CardUpdatr experience.
+There are three configuration objects that can be used to customize your CardUpdatr experience.
 The "user" object is for customer-specific data required to authenticate SSO users and also to provide customer-specific logging.
-The "config" object (some settings required) configures the FI for which CardUpdatr should run, how sites should be sorted, and which countries should be supported. "style_template" is used to dynamically configure messages, colors and background images.
+The "config" object (some settings required) configures the FI for which CardUpdatr should run and how sites should be included and sorted. "style" is used to dynamically configure messages, colors and background images.

 Please see the [CardUpdatr Integration Techniques](/integrations/cardupdatr#card-updatr-integration-techniques) for reference.

-CardUpdatr may also be configured statically in the [Partner Portal](/ops-admin/partner-portal/).
+CardUpdatr may also be configured statically in the [Partner Portal](/ops-admin/partner-portal/), but would be overridden by dynamic properties proovided while embedding or launching.
 For more details, please contact [E-mail Strivve](mailto:support@strivve.com).

 ### Config Object